OCA/stock-logistics-warehouse/stock_lot_quantity/README.rst

 ====================================

 This module proposes to compute the quantity available for each serial number (sum of quantities from the quants).
-The computation is limited to internals locations.
+The computation is limited to internal locations.

 Usage
 =====